 After high school, Daniel played collegiately at Wingate University on a football and basketball athletic scholarship.
 He played quarterback for four years and among his many football awards were the South Atlantic Offensive Player of the Week Award, the 1999 SAC Total Offensive Yards Award and was also selected as a team captain.
 In basketball, he earned numerous awards including, being selected as a team captain, earning the Coaches Award, and the Athletic Leadership Award.
 He was member of the two time South Atlantic Conference Basketball Champions while at Wingate.

-Daniel is an educator and coach and is remembered for his many contributions to Travelers Rest High School.
+Daniel is remembered for his many contributions to Travelers Rest High School.

 David Farnham will always be remembered as a great athlete and coach.
 He graduated from Travelers Rest High School in 1968.
 He was a star football player from 1963-1967 for legendary Coach Dean "Chico" Bolin.
 David also a played basketball for the Devildogs from 1964-1967 and was a member of the track team from 1966-1967.
 He was co-captain of the football and basketball teams and earned many Varsity letters during his athletic career.
 David was also deeply involved with the Fellowship of Christian Athletes his entire life.